adelanv/3d-dava/README.md

 2. You should now have a ProjectClouds folder containing all necessary files.
 Change location to the ProjectClouds folder through your Anaconda Prompt terminal.

 3. In the Anaconda Prompt, create the conda environment.
-This can be done in two ways.
+This can be done in two ways, we recommend alternative 2 while the package is under work.

-Alternative one.
+Alternative 1.
 Create environment from the environment.yml file by entering:

     conda env create -f environment.yml

-Alternative two.
+Alternative 2.
 Create a new environment by entering:

     conda create -n 3d-dava python=3.9